petabridge/DrawTogether.NET/README.md

 ### Entity Framework Core Migrations

-If you need to apply a change to the database model, by default this project uses a Sqlite instance locally.
+If you need to apply a change to the database model, by default this project uses the SQL Server 2022 launched in the step above.
 To apply migrations, change your directory to the `DrawTogether` project:

 ```shell
 cd ./src/DrawTogether/